TylerAudet/722/README.md

 done

-# The specifications here are just to add bland read-groups because GATK needs read-groups before it can run.
+# The specifications here are just to add standard read-groups because GATK needs read-groups before it can run.
 I am basically just setting them to defaults just so they are there.
 ````

 ## Index for GATK ##